-By Marta Castillo Ramos with photos by Aníbal Martel Peña
+Photos by Aníbal Martel Peña

 About one out of every ten Hispanics in the Boston metropolitan area is Salvadoran, according to the 2010 American Community Survey.
 Yet little is known on the outside about this community, just occasional references to an extraordinary restaurant that sells the Salvadoran pancakes known as pupusas or the sadder headlines about local gang activity with its origins in El Salvador.

 Historically, Salvadorans arrived in the United States fleeing the civil war (1980-1992).
 Many others were forced to leave after the ravages of the strong earthquake in 2014.
 Nowadays, many of them leave their homes to avoid the violence or poverty.
 We decided to go beyond the statistics to interview Salvadorans about their lives.